 Under the Barbados Labour Party, Adams won two consecutive elections.
 He was expected to win a third election before his sudden death in 1985.
 Adams’ term lasted from September 8th, 1976 until March 11th, 1985.

-Adams’ conservative stance led to a stark change in Barbadian politics and international relations; a move that divided the Bajan electorate and eventually led to a return to Barbados Democratic Party (BDP) rule in 1986.
+Adams’ conservative stance led to a stark change in Barbadian politics and international relations, which divided the Bajan electorate and eventually led to a return to Barbados Democratic Party (BDP) rule in 1986.

 Internationally, Adams is remembered for his stance on military security and democracy.
 Upon his death, Dean Harold Crichlow delivered a touching eulogy: “He had the courage to face world criticism in support of a cause which he believed threatened world peace.”

-Locally, Tom Adams administration boasts many achievements towards social development of such as:
+Locally, Tom Adams administration boasts many achievements towards the social development of such as:

 — Tenantries Freehold Purchase Act helped correct the ‘landless freedom’ associated with the post-Independence period